 Here are two articles about residents of Oswiecim, Poland:

-The article with photos is particularly interesting to me.
+The Daily Mail article with photos is particularly interesting to me.
 We stayed two nights at the new Hampton Inn Oswiecim, recently opened in June 2018.
 The Hampton Inn hotel is constructed on a site by the river next to the historic town bridge.
 A tenement building existed on this site from 1880-2003 owned by the Jewish Haberman family.

-The Haberman’s owned a vodka and liqueur factory that had been the town’s first large business established in 1804.
+The Haberman’s owned a vodka and liqueur factory that was the town’s first large business established in 1804.
 Alfons and Felicja Haberman, co-owners of the factory were in New York at the World Exhibition in summer 1939 when war broke out in Poland.
 Their daughter, born in 1937, had remained in Poland with her grandmother.
 Both child and grandmother died at Belzec concentration camp.

 One of the photos in the ‘high street’ article shows Nazi flags hanging from the former tenement building with the white church seen in the background.
 The first image in my slideshow video shows the same street and church from outside Hampton Inn Oswiecim.